ros2/rclc/rclc_lifecycle/README.md

 ## Overview

-The rclc_lifecycle package is a [ROS 2](http://www.ros2.org/) package, which provides convenience functions to create ROS Client Library(RCL) data types and an RCLC Lifecycle Node in the C programming language.
+The rclc_lifecycle package is a [ROS 2](http://www.ros2.org/) package and provides convenience functions to bundle a ROS Client Library (RCL) node with the ROS 2 Node Lifecycle state machine in the C programming language, similar to the [rclcpp Lifecycle Node](https://github.com/ros2/rclcpp/blob/master/rclcpp_lifecycle/include/rclcpp_lifecycle/lifecycle_node.hpp) for C++.
-The convenience functions are a thin API layer on top of RCL-layer to bunde an rcl node with the ROS 2 default state machine similar to the rclcpp Lifecycle Node.#

-The rclc Lifecycle Node is a ROS 2 Lifecycle Node implemented based on and for the rcl API, for applications written in the C language.

 ## API